-A full appliance configuration backup saves all appliance settings, as well as saving configuration and policy data for all active modules (Web Security, Email Security, or both) on the appliance.
+A full appliance configuration backup saves all appliance settings, as well as saving configuration and policy data for all active modules.
 If you have multiple appliances, run backups on each one.
 The backup file includes data for only the appliance on which it is created.